Crissal1995/automsr/README.md

 3. Run the containers with `docker-compose up`

 ## Configuration
-The behaviour of the tool can be configured within `setup.cfg`.
+The behaviour of the tool can be configured within `automsr.cfg`.

 There are two main sections used in AutoMSR: **automsr** and **selenium**.